 A student or parent who is dissatisfied by the district's eligibility, school selection, or enrollment decision may appeal through policy FNG(LOCAL).
 The district will expedite local timelines, when possible, for prompt dispute resolution.

-[See also Credit by Examination for Advancement/Acceleration on page 48, Course Credit on page 47, and Homeless Students on page 80 for more information.]
+[See also Credit by Examination for Advancement/Acceleration on page 43, and Homeless Students on page 68 for more information.]

 Students Who Have Learning Difficulties or Who Need Special Education Services